-*Only one option below is required for completing DMACC's assessment requirement.
+*Select one option below to fulfill DMACC's admission assessment requirement.

-*New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ESL Compass, which is made up of four tests: Grammar/Usage, Reading, Listening, and Math.
-Delivered in Standard English, the ESL Compass will assess appropriate levels of English proficiency while suggesting courses to start your college career.
+*New students who fill out a full or part-time application for admission and indicate that English is not their native language may need to take the ESL Accuplacer, which is made up of four tests: sentence meaning, language usage, listening, and reading.
+Delivered in Standard English, the ESL Accuplacer will assess appropriate levels of English proficiency while suggesting courses to start your college career.

-- Submitting an ACT in reading, writing, and math.
-(All ACT scores must be sent).
+- Submit ACT scores in reading, writing, and math.

-- Providing evidence of successful college experience in math, reading, and writing course work.
-If college experience is older than five (5) years, students are strongly encouraged to take the COMPASS test.
+- Provide evidence of successful college experience in math, reading, and writing course work.
+If college experience is older than five (5) years, students are strongly encouraged to take the Accuplacer test.

 DMACC has seven Testing Centers:

-A valid photo ID is required for all testing and know either your DMACC student number or your social security number.
+A valid photo ID is required for all testing, along with knowledge of either your DMACC student number or your social security number.